padvincenzo/videojs-silence-speedup/README.md

-# vjs-silence-speedup
+# Silence SpeedUp VideoJS plugin
-VideoJS plugin to speedup on given silences
+VideoJS plugin to speedup the video on given silences.